General Information about Hospital Play Specialists in NZ

 Opportunities for professional development:

-The HPSA organises an international biennial conference – which is usually held over 3 days in March/April and runs in alternate years to the Australian conference.
-Typically, this includes a hospital tour and an optional intensive/workshop day prior to the conference starting.
+The HPSAANZ organises an international biennial conference – which is usually held over 2 days in March/April and runs in alternate years to the Australian conference.
+Typically, this includes an optional youth focussed intensive day prior to the conference starting.
 A great opportunity for our NZ based HPS and international colleagues to share new learning, resources or highlight projects.

-Additional professional development may be accessed in regional cluster meetings which provide opportunities for networking and workshops; these are coordinated and organised by individual HPS services.
-Most hospitals also offer access to shared professional development through the DHB, and also through group discussions/presentations such as grand rounds and paediatric updates.
+Most hospitals also offer access to shared professional development through Te Whatu Ora - Health NZ, and also through group discussions/presentations such as grand rounds and paediatric updates.